What is Mouse Smoothing & Should You Have It On or Off?

 Mouse smoothing can be significant for low-precision tasks.
 However, it can adversely affect your gaming performance, specifically for the games that require quick reactions and precise control.

 Gamers usually keep the setting disabled as it can interfere with their ability to aim and react quickly.
-The reason is that it can introduce input lag, a delay between the move movement time and cursor movement on the screen, making it difficult to aim accurately in games and reducing your mouse’s responsiveness.
+It can introduce input lag, a delay between the move movement time and cursor movement on the screen, making it difficult to aim accurately in games and reducing your mouse’s responsiveness.

 How can I enable or disable Mouse Smoothing?